To 'e' or not to 'e'? Call us Abrdn, says UK asset manager Standard Life Aberdeen

-LONDON (Reuters) - British asset manager Standard Life Aberdeen is changing its name to “Abrdn PLC”, abandoning the letter “e” in phone-text fashion as part of a plan to modernise its brand.
+LONDON (Reuters) -British asset manager Standard Life Aberdeen, a sponsor of Scottish Open golf and the Edinburgh International Festival, is changing its name to “Abrdn PLC”, abandoning the letter “e” in phone-text fashion as part of a plan to modernise its brand.

 The new name, unveiled on Monday, will still be pronounced “Aberdeen” and comes after the company sold its Standard Life brand to life insurer Phoenix earlier this year.